Neh-Mahbin, Summer Home (Or Island?) To James H. Oliphant And Family

 Alexandria Bay, June 3 — Five persons—two men and three women—escaped serious injury in the St. Lawrence river here Sunday afternoon at 4:30 when the pleasure boat in which they were riding burst into flames after an explosion of undetermined origin.

 Persons in the boat included Mr. and Mrs. (Mary Jane Pearson) Edwin F. Papworth of Syracuse, owners of the craft; Mr. and Mrs. William Hickey of Syracuse and Alexandria Bay; and Mrs. Clara Brown, 76-year-old mother of Mrs. Hickey, of Reading, Pa.

 Mr. Papworth, a retired engineer and summer resident at “Neh-Mahbin” Island, two miles west of this resort, had docked at the Furness marine service station at the end of Bethune Street to refuel the gasoline tanks.

 Mr. Papworth would suffer minor burns fighting the fire and Mr. Hickey a severe singeing from the first blast.

-43-years later, the Neh-Mahbin was listed for sale with the price tag of $795,000, complete with Tiffany wallpaper, eliptical doors and windows, round decorative ceiling, stained and leaded glass, three large fireplaces, marble sinks and toilets, antiques, boat and ice house.
-The boathouse alone has a large gameroom downstairs and bedrooms, bath, kitchen and dining areas upstairs.
+43-years later, the Neh-Mahbin was listed for sale with the price tag of $795,000, complete with Tiffany wallpaper, elliptical doors, and windows, round decorative ceiling, stained and leaded glass, three large fireplaces, marble sinks and toilets, antiques, a boat and ice house.
+The boathouse alone has a large game room downstairs and bedrooms, bath, kitchen, and dining areas upstairs.